AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Domain name management/BatchUpdateCdnDomain.md

  oss: The origin server is an Object Storage Service \(OSS\) bucket.

- fc\_domain: The origin server uses a Function Compute domain name |
+ fc\_domain: The origin server uses a Function Compute domain name. |
 |content

 |String